nanlabs/react-boilerplate/README.md

 This project was generated using [create-react-webpack-app](https://www.npmjs.com/package/create-react-webpack-project). **DON'T USE THIS TEMPLATE AS IT!** Generate yours using the command and following the options in the interactive menu.
 Check the docs for more information!

+## Contributing

+You can report bugs, request features and create Pull Requests in the [Create-Node-App/react-extensions](https://github.com/Create-Node-App/react-extensions) repository!

 ## Development

 ### Node engine